-The idea of clothes as an expression may seem superficial to some people at times.
-It is true that great games can exist without frivolous fashion looks.
+The idea of clothes as an expression may seem superficial to some.
+It is true that great games can exist without frivolous fashion choices.
 There's nothing wrong with that, we don't all need to be fashion enthusiasts.
 (For developers, the process of making games is difficult enough.)
 But why not experiment a little bit more with Fashion within games?
-There is no reason to limit ourselves when gaming is one of the most exciting media out there.
+There is no reason to limit ourselves when gaming is one of the most exciting art forms out there.

 Bill Cunningham, a fashion columnist for The New York Times, once said that fashion was like armor to protect you from the hardships of everyday life.
-This is true both online and offline.
+This is true both online and offline, and in video games it’s very literal.

 The clothes we wear offer us an opportunity to correct some of these assumptions.
 Whenever we get dressed, we are effectively acting like tour guides and showing others how we want to be perceived.
 We are highlighting the things that are interesting or attractive about ourselves - and in doing so, we are clearing up misconceptions.
+My Hawaiian shirt shows I am fun, and also that I am not a person to be consulted about how to dress.
 By intentionally guiding the viewer's perception of who they might be, we act like artists painting a self-portrait.

 A wrong approach leads to Fashion that misses the essential information or context.
 Fashion in games is often associated with this problem.
 There is nothing interesting or thrilling about them, and your character does not feel or look distinguished as a result.